 The Internet of Things (IoT) is upon mainstream Canadian business.

 Stories about how a forward-thinking farm in Saskatchewan has implemented crop sensors or a savvy restaurant in B.C. has integrated smart menus have transcended curiosity status to become the norm.
 The proof is in the numbers.
-Deloitte estimates spending on IoT technology will reach $1.1 trillion in 2020, while Statista predicts the number of connected devices will top 30 billion that same year.
+Deloitte estimates spending on IoT technology will reach $1.1 trillion this year, while Statista predicts the number of connected devices will top 30 billion.

 The following four-step checklist can help to make sure your business is ready to begin considering IoT integration.

 The easiest and most cost-effective way to figure out how you can make the most of IoT is simply to see how your competitors are already using it.
 Some examples: transportation companies are deploying sensors to manage fleet locations and vehicle maintenance; importers are using IoT to monitor the status of incoming shipments; retailers are using RFID tags to automate inventory tracking and restocking tasks; and manufacturers are leveraging connected equipment to improve production.
 These are proven, off-the-shelf technologies that can be implemented quickly – and less expensively – than paying a developer to design a bespoke solution.

 Once you have a rough idea how IoT might help your business, take a moment to assess your existing technology to gauge whether it's ready for IoT integration.
 Operating more connected devices creates more potential points for security breaches, and the new information you collect could result in additional data storage requirements.
 Is your security up to snuff?
 Is it time to change over to a cloud storage solution?
 This is a good opportunity to take stock of your existing infrastructure and ensure it's where it needs to be.

 Cut costs and risks by leveraging proven solutions